New York City Debt Collection Defense Attorney

 The notice is generally delivered to a sheriff or marshal who serves it on the debtor (in the ways allowed for a summons or by certified mail) in the county where the debtor lives or works, and the debtor has twenty (20) days to comply.

-If the debtor fails to make those voluntary payments or simply can't be found, then twenty (20) days later, the creditor can have the sheriff or marshal issue the notice to the source of the income (your employer).
+If the debtor fails to make those voluntary payments or simply can't be found, then twenty (20) days later, the sheriff or marshal may serve the income source (your employer) with the notice, at the creditor’s request.
 This is usually done through personal service or certified mail, and there is a specific process for service on state government employers.
 If the debtor has made some direct payments before defaulting, the amount they have paid and the amount remaining due need to be written onto the notice before it is served on the income source.

 New York Caselaw Mandating Notice Provided to the Debtor First

-- The initial service of income execution has shifted from targeting the provider of the money to the judgment debtor, thereby offering them a chance to fulfill the payments.
-This change is noted as a "new preliminary condition" in Oystermen's Bank & Trust Co. v.
+• The initial service of income execution has shifted from targeting the provider of the money to the judgment debtor, thereby offering them a chance to fulfill the payments.
+This requirement was established in Oystermen's Bank & Trust Co. v.
 Manning, 298 N.Y.S.2d 355 (Sup 1969).

-- Serving the judgment debtor with this notice is a mandatory step before any levy against the employer can be made, as outlined in Kaplan v.
+• Serving the judgment debtor with this notice is a mandatory step before levy against the employer can be made, as outlined in Kaplan v.
 Supak & Sons Mfg.
 Co., 260 N.Y.S.2d 374 (N.Y.
 City Civ.
 Ct.
 1965).

 If you need help, complete this intake form.